hugomflavio/actel/cran-comments.md

 plotting of a graphic.

 * All automated tests that involve writing/reading files are now performed inside R's temporary directory.
-This change as also been applied for tests that do not run on CRAN.
+This change has also been applied for tests that do not run on CRAN.

 * All installed.packages() calls were removed and the respective